BrucePaterson/TidyData-Week4/CODEBOOK.md

 ### Introduction

 This codebook does the following:
-1. Describes the input or raw data for this assignment.
+1 Describes the input or raw data for this assignment.
-2. The variables we used to create the tidy data set required for the assignment.
+2 The variables we used to create the tidy data set required for the assignment.
 The process used to take the variables and put them in tidy data format.
-3. The tidy data format resulting from the previous steps.
+3 The tidy data format resulting from the previous steps.
-   a.
-A description of the resulting variables and format, and,
-   b.
-Any assumptions made along the way regarding the data.
+..1 A description of the resulting variables and format, and, ..2 Any assumptions made along the way regarding the data.

 ### 1. Input or Raw Data